 Phillips said, “Ideally, we minimize the number of technologies without giving up functionality,” and consider a 10-year timeframe for the implementation.
 He added that when it comes to new projects, it’s not just a matter of figuring out the best technology.
 “We try to understand impact of new technologies on people and processes,” he said.
 “Will workers be motivated?”

-Another Polytron employee described a case study involving a beverage manufacturer seeking to launch a new product line.
-Even something that sounds simple (the launch of a new health drink made with vegetable juice) can get very complex from an IoT manufacturing perspective.
+Another Polytron employee, Lead System Architect Jim Flagg, described a case study involving a beverage manufacturer seeking to launch a new product line.
+Even something that sounds simple (a solution to trace ingredients in a drink containing fruit and vegetable juice from farm to consumer) can get very complex from an IoT manufacturing perspective.
 Factors that have to be considered include: